 If the contract was entered into between the College and the Student without any face to face contact between the Student and Kaplan or a representative or agent of Kaplan, the contract is a “Distance Contract”.

 Students will have the right to cancel and receive a full refund up until the earlier of:

 (a) Seven days has expired after the contract was formed (not including the day the contract was formed); and

 Save as set out above, tuition fee deposits are non-refundable unless the Student is unable to meet visa entry requirements.
 Students must provide an official rejection letter to Kaplan to obtain a refund.
 However, if the visa refusal letter refers to fraudulent documents being submitted as part of the visa application, Kaplan reserves the right to refuse a refund.

 All requests for refunds due to visa refusal must be submitted in writing to the Kaplan Admissions Office.
-Requests will normally be processed within 40 days from receipt of the request including a copy of the visa refusal letter and passport showing both the photograph and signature.
+Requests will normally be processed within 40 working days from receipt of the request including a copy of the visa refusal letter and passport showing both the photograph and signature.
 Where the payer was not the student, an authority letter from the student authorising the repayment to the payer must also be provided.